4lexLammers/4lexLammers/README.md

 <h1>Welcome to my GitHub page!</h1>

-I'm an upcoming Ph.D. in Economics with experiences in collecting, analyzing and visualizing structured and unstructured data.
+I'm an Economist with experiences in collecting, analyzing and visualizing structured and unstructured data.

 ## Happy to get in touch with you
 [LinkedIn](https://www.linkedin.com/in/alexanderlammers/) | [Twitter](https://twitter.com/4lexLammers) | [Website](https://www.alexanderlammers.net/)